asmaloney/gactar/README.md

 2. Allows the easy exchange of models with other researchers.
 3. Abstracts away the "programming" to focus on writing and understanding models.
 4. Restricts the model to a small language to prevent programming "outside the model".
+5. Parses buffer patterns to catch and report errors.
-5. Provides a very simple setup for teaching environments.
+6. Provides a very simple setup for teaching environments.

 ## Setup